Life in the Fast Lane: Critical reception

-Cash Box said that "with the influence of six-stringer Joe Walsh, the Eagles are harder and funkier than ever here."
+Cashbox said that "with the influence of six-stringer Joe Walsh, the Eagles are harder and funkier than ever here."
 Record World said that it's "the album's most hard-edged rocker, dominated by a Walsh-signature guitar line."
 In 2016, the editors of Rolling Stone rated "Life in the Fast Lane" as the Eagles' eighth-greatest song.
 In 2017, Billboard ranked the song number four on their list of the 15 greatest Eagles songs, and in 2019, Rolling Stone ranked the song number eight on their list of the 40 greatest Eagles songs.